edgedb/easy-edgedb/chapter17/index.md

 }
 ```

-Let's create a quick type alias where Dracula has achieved all his goals and now rules London.
-We'll create a quick new type called `DraculaKingOfLondon` with a better name, and a link to `subjects` (= people under a king) that will be every `Person` that has been to London.
+Finally, let's create a quick type alias where Dracula has achieved all his goals and now rules London.
+We can give it the alias `DraculaKingOfLondon`, and a link to `subjects` (= people under a king) that will be every `Person` that has been to London.
 Then we'll select this type, and also count how many subjects there are.
 It looks like this:

 ```edgeql
 with DraculaKingOfLondon := (